-If you’ve visited my Facebook or Instagram pages in the past couple of days you would have seen one or two photographs I captured highlighting the wonderful range of colour in the garden as we head into Autumn proper.
+If you’ve visited my Facebook or Instagram pages in the past couple of days you would have seen one or two photographs I captured highlighting the wonderful colours still around as we head into Autumn proper.

 It was also a little bit windy so the autofocus system of my camera struggled at times resulting in soft, un-sharp images.
 So I made the choice in post-processing to soften the images even further to try and give them a softer, ethereal look…in other words to conceal the poor photographic technique!